sibwaf/TerraControl/README.md

 3. Address to connect (client only), server port (both client and server)
 4. Initial cell side in pixels
 5. Fast generation uses loop instead of level updates.
 Sometimes may be a lot slower than standard (server only)
+6. Colors that will be used.
+Any amount, divided by spaces, RGB, in hex, without "0x" (ex. ff0000 - red) (server only)
-6. Running client and server
+7. Running client and server

 Controls
 --------